Hidencod/MakeIt3D-docs/MakeIt3D/docs/aces/actions.md

     category: "animation",
     description: "Stop the currently playing animation for a 3D model",
     parameters: [
-      { name: "Object ID", description: "The ID of the object to stop animation" }, ],
+      { name: "Object", description: "The placeholder of the object to stop animation" }, ],
     example: "MakeIt3D.StopAnimation('model01')"
   }}